-More than four months after Robinson’s death, her family and their attorney, Ben Crump, claim that Mexican authorities concluded their investigation and went through proper channels for extradition, but that U.S. authorities have made no arrests.
-The family says they have been left in the dark and feel like efforts to bring their daughter’s killer to justice have stalled.
+Robinson’s family and their attorney claimed that Mexican authorities concluded their investigation and went through proper channels for extradition, but that U.S. authorities made no arrests.
+The family has said they have been left in the dark and feel like efforts to bring their daughter’s killer to justice have stalled.
+Now, following a federal investigation into the case, the U.S. Department of Justice has announced no federal charges will be filed in connection to Robinson’s death, claiming in a news release that “available evidence does not support prosecution.”

 Here is everything we know about the case so far.